Free Kitchen Hacks eBook

 A classic Old Fashioned is simply whiskey, bitters, sugar, and water.
 The only difference here is that we are using a bitters Aperitif in place of the aromatic bitters.
 And the result is so vibrant and flavorful, you’ll never go back!

-- Aperol.
-An Italian bitters Aperitif that gets its vibrant color from rhubarb.
+Aperol is an Italian bitters Aperitif that gets its vibrant color from rhubarb.
+It works great in place of aromatic bitters in an Old Fashioned.

 Aperol Old Fashioned Tips and Tricks